View Document Text

 Clients are urged to compare the Account Statements received directly from

-custodians to the Group Account Reports provided by the Adviser and to
+custodians to the Group Account Reports provided by the Advisor and to

-notify the Adviser immediately of any significant discrepancies.
+notify the Advisor immediately of any significant discrepancies.

 Financial Planning Reports